TV Tropes Needs Your Help

 "Yeah, but what?"

 - The Ur Example is Homer's The Odyssey, where Odysseus told the Cyclops his name was "Nobody" (μη τις).
 When the Cyclops started screaming that he had been blinded, his brothers asked who had done this foul deed.
-The Cyclops replied that "Nobody has blinded me," so his brothers told him to shut up with the screaming over things that hadn't happened.
+The Cyclops replied that "Nobody has blinded me," so his brothers told him to shut up with the screaming over things that hadn't happened; or alternatively figured the Gods blinded him (for whatever reason) and just stay away from him.
 So this trope is officially Older Than Feudalism.

 - Similar to the above examples, there's a scene from the Spellsinger series in which Clothahump prepares a powerful spell in the basement.
 Jon-Tom asks Sorbl why he's reluctant to assist his wizard master with this spell; Sorbl replies that he's afraid of "nothing" in the basement, and this trope ensues.
 (He really should've said "nothingness" instead.)